espocrm/documentation/user-guide/reports.md

 At _Group By_ field pick one or two fields you want your report data be grouped by.
 It's possible to apply grouping by year, month, week, day for date fields.
 If you group by two fields your report will be considered as three-dimensional.

+You can leave Group By field empty.

 There is the ability to specify a custom complex expression (with functions) for grouping.
 More info about complex expressions is available [here](complex-expressions.md).

 ### Columns

-At _Columns_ field select one or more aggregate functions like COUNT, SUM (summation), MIN, MAX, AVG (average).
+At _Columns_ field select one or more aggregate functions applied to a specific field.

+Functions:

+* COUNT – number of records;
+* SUM – summation, applied to Currency, Int and Float fields;
+* MIN – mimimal value;
+* MAX – maximal value;
+* AVG – average value.

+If the report is grouped by a link field then it's possible to add numeric fields from the linked record w/o aggregate functions.
+Example: The report for Opportunities, grouped by Campaign, with Campaign.Budget column.

 ### Order by